Wow, this school year will mark our 4th year homeschooling!

 Reading – We’re reading 世界的故事 Story of the World this week for our Read Aloud time, for fluency and learning new characters.
 The book has no zhuyin and other than not sounding very fluid, she does pretty well with the word recognition.

 She probably knows 1200+ characters, thus reaching my character goal for last school year.
 I don’t really know.
-We tried taking the Anki reading 456tests but I had to stop after about 1000 because I couldn’t find time to consistently go through the deck with her to see what characters she knows.
+We tried taking the Anki tests but I had to stop after about 1000 because I couldn’t find time to consistently go through the deck with her to see what characters she knows.
 Our problem right now seems to be, no interesting books to read with illustrations in our library.

 I’m keen to move her to the higher level text because I know she can comprehend them.
 This week I realized that I need to ease her into the transition between shorter funny books high on action, to long novels that are very descriptive.
 So we’re going to try another book in the Reading 456 series.
 Hoping this will help.